michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

                           "026700","026600", "026300", "026001"))

 ```
-Once we do this, we have a proper set of data to work with.
+Once we do this, we have the set of data we want to work with.

 ![tracts_final](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/tracts_final.jpeg)